Korean War Legacy Project

 Experiences in a Desegregated Military

-Reginald Clifton Grier describes how desegregation of the military changed the institution but not always the people in the military.
-He recalls receiving lower evaluations just because his commanding officer couldn't give a Black and White solder the same rating.
-He explains how when he was evaluating junior officers, he took his experience and made sure to always look at their leadership and skills.
+Reginald Clifton Grier explains how the desegregation of the military transformed the institution but not necessarily the people within it.
+He recalls how he received lower evaluations simply because his commanding officer could not give a Black and White soldier the same rating.
+He notes how during his evaluations of junior officers, he drew upon his own experiences and upheld the principles of impartial assessment to evaluate their leadership and skills with utmost fairness.

 Share YouTube: